Used for resizing tubing and locating lost wire.

-Using the swage attached to a tool string for a wire locator it is run down the well until the tool string hangs up.
+When using the swage attached to a tool string as a wire locator it is run down the well until the tool string hangs up.
 This indicates the upper end of lost wire since the swage will not pass wireline lost in tubing.

-Once the swage has located the wire, a couple of light downward jars will knurl wire and possibly leave a wire mark on the swage for a positive identification.
+Once the swage has located the wire a couple of light downward jars will knurl the wire and may leave a wire mark on the swage that can be used for positive identification.

 Swaging Tools should be monitored for wear and damage after each use.
 After prolonged jarring the tool string should be pulled out and the joints checked for tightness.